Blade Qualities

 Stainless Steel

-Properties: Corrosion resistant, sufficient wear resistance
+Properties: Corrosion resistant, good wear resistance

 Use: Chemical and food industries